nino-gerb/wind_notificator/README.md

 # Purpose
-Notifier for winds above 10kts at WSA-IPSACH
+Notifier for winds above 10kts at WSA-IPSACH (in process)